-Therapy must be initiated with the specified loading dose regimen of intravenous VFEND to achieve plasma concentrations on Day 1 that are close to steady state.
+Therapy must be initiated with the specified intravenous loading dose regimen of VFEND to achieve adequate plasma concentrations on Day 1.
+Intravenous treatment should be continued for at least 7 days before switching to oral treatment (see Section CLINICAL STUDIES).
+Once the patient is clinically improved and can tolerate medication given by mouth, the oral tablet form or oral suspension form of voriconazole may be utilized.
 On the basis of high oral bioavailability, switching between intravenous and oral administration is appropriate when clinically indicated (see Section CLINICAL PHARMACOLOGY).